zysoong/breezerun/backend/README.md

 ## Overview

-The Open Claude UI backend powers the chatbot with a ReAct-based agent system and sandboxed code execution.
+The Open Claude Pilot backend powers the chatbot with a ReAct-based agent system and sandboxed code execution.
 It supports 100+ LLM providers via LiteLLM and executes code safely in isolated Docker containers.

 ## Features